 Both the Moccamaster and the Bonavita will brew your coffee at a constant and similar temperature.
 The temperature under which your coffee is brewed with these two brewers is approved by the SCAA as a temperature that makes for a better coffee taste.
-However, you cannot control the temperature on neither of these coffee brewers.
+However, you cannot control the temperature on either one of these coffee brewers.

 Differences between the Technivorm Moccamaster and the Bonavita

 Even though the Moccamaster and the Bonavita are very similar, there are many differences between these two coffee makers.